robinwhg/tmux-status-mode/README.md

 ### Notes

-If you had some conflicting configurations set before, you may need to explicitly unset them for everything to work properly.
+- If you had some conflicting configurations set before, you may need to explicitly unset them or restart tmux for everything to work properly.
+- The plugin also sets the `mode-style` to match the style of Section B and Y

 ### Recipes